 Back in May, 2015, Domino’s Pizza posted an update about how customers could now tweet to make a meal order.
 They encouraged their audience to request a delivery by tweeting a pizza emoji on their Dominos Twitter account or using the hashtag #EasyOrder.
 This was just one of the ways that Domino’s created a buzz to build brand awareness, as well as generating further revenue by making it as easy as possible for customers to order online via social media.

 Be innovative with your social media projects and look to engage with you audience through more than just regular posts.
 You could consider holding competitions and promotional give-aways, live streaming, or 360-degree videos and using social media to book in events.
-Try something new and explore new ideas to get your brand noticed.
+Try something new and explore ideas to get your brand noticed.
 Focus on innovative items that will help your customers remember your company in the long run, such as promotional wristbands that aren’t very typical at all and will make clients think of you every time they use them.

 2) Ensure your website is mobile-friendly